gyanu765git/CeleryDjango/README.md

             send_mail(subject, message, from_email, recipient_list)

-6. Now you can call this task in api you want to use.
+6. Now you can call this task in the API where you want to use it.

         from rest_framework.views import APIView
         from rest_framework.response import Response